projectcoincore/ProjectCoin/doc/README.md

-XDNA
+ProjectCoin
 =====================

 Setup
 ---------------------
-[XDNA](http://xdna.io/wallet) is the original XDNA client and it builds the backbone of the network.
-However, it downloads and stores the entire history of XDNA transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[ProjectCoin](http://projectcoin.net/wallet) is the original ProjectCoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of ProjectCoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run XDNA on your native platform.
+The following are some helpful notes on how to run ProjectCoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/xdna-qt (GUI, 32-bit) or bin/32/xdnad (headless, 32-bit)
+- bin/32/projectcoin-qt (GUI, 32-bit) or bin/32/projectcoind (headless, 32-bit)
-- bin/64/xdna-qt (GUI, 64-bit) or bin/64/xdnad (headless, 64-bit)
+- bin/64/projectcoin-qt (GUI, 64-bit) or bin/64/projectcoind (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run xdna-qt.exe.
+Unpack the files into a directory, and then run projectcoin-qt.exe.

 ### OSX

-Drag XDNA-Qt to your applications folder, and then run XDNA-Qt.
+Drag ProjectCoin-Qt to your applications folder, and then run ProjectCoin-Qt.

 ### Need Help?

-* See the documentation at the [XDNA Wiki](https://en.xdna.io/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [ProjectCoin Wiki](https://en.projectcoin.net/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org) or on the [XDNA Forum](http://forum.xdna.io/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org) or on the [ProjectCoin Forum](http://forum.projectcoin.net/).
 * Join our Discord server [Discord Server](https://discord.gg/S9adMgS)

 Building
 ---------------------
-The following are developer notes on how to build XDNA on your native platform.
+The following are developer notes on how to build ProjectCoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)